 One of the absolute best Denver-area trails is the St Marys Glacier Hike.
 This trail in Idaho Springs is perfect for all types of outdoor lovers, especially those who are visiting Denver with just a few days or less.

 Whether you’re visiting many of Colorado’s mountain towns like Estes Park or Golden, or you’re just here to visit Denver, spending some time doing the St Marys Glacier trail is an absolute must.
-It’s popularly hiked by locals and is still somewhat of a hidden gem compared to the popular trails in Rocky Mountain National Park.
+It’s popularly hiked by locals (like me) and is still somewhat of a hidden gem compared to the popular trails in Rocky Mountain National Park.

 Keep reading to learn all about the St Marys Glacier hike, including when to go, how to prepare, what to pack, and what to do after!